Smogogole/GMathWiki/1.Mathematics wiki/Series over finite sets.md

 > [!quote] Definition: Summations over finite sets
 > Let $X$ be a finite set with $\# X=n$ and let $f$ be a function $f:X\to\mathbb R$.
 Using any arbitrary bijection $g:\{ i\in \mathbb N:1\leq i\leq n \}\to X$ we define $$\sum^{}_{x\in X}f(x):=\sum^{n}_{i=1}f(g(i))$$

 Notice that we implicitly claim that the choice of bijection doesn't matter.
-We prove this here: [[Finite summations are well-defined]]
+We prove this here: [[Series on finite sets are well-defined]]